Laser Welding Explained | Advantages and Disadvantages Skip to content

 Naturally, the molten metal will take a few seconds to cool and resolve.
 However, overall, the welding process is quick, making it a very efficient means of combining parts.
 Because of this, LBW is popular in applications requiring high welding speeds, such as manufacturing lines.

-What Is The Purpose Of Laser Welding?
+What Is The Purpose of Laser Welding?

 • Automobile production.